Church notes: Knights of Columbus host yard sale Aug. 12 in Siloam Springs

 Information: 855-2780, highlandchristianchurchbv.org.

-The Presbyterian Church of Bella Vista, 1880 Forest Hills Blvd., holds services each sunday at 10 a.m.
-Services are livestreamed on our website, Facebook page and YouTube, and recordings are available on the website.
+The Presbyterian Church of Bella Vista, 1880 Forest Hills Blvd., holds services each Sunday at 10 a.m.
+Services are livestreamed on the website, Facebook page and YouTube and recordings are available on the website.

 Activities open to the community include The Exercise Group, which meets on Monday, Wednesday and Thursday at 7:45 a.m. in Fellowship Hall, and the Busy Hands knit and crochet group, which meets on Fridays at 1 p.m. in the office lobby.